-In order to address this we need to widen the discussion to include issues that Black, Latino, and trans women are disproportionately affected by.
 The illegal purchasing of sex is ultimately what sustains the market and forces sex work underground.
-The stigma has to be removed around the discussion of sex work in order to protect the human rights and, as recently suggested by Amnesty International, the dignity of the women in it who often need access to housing and, health care.
-By decriminalizing both the buying and selling of sex we can focus our efforts on those who truly need assistance and making other avenues of employment available, especially for trans women.
+The stigma has to be removed around the discussion of sex work in order to protect the human rights and the dignity of the people in it.
+These people often need access to housing and health care.
+By decriminalizing both the buying and selling of sex, we can focus our efforts on those who truly need assistance and make other avenues of employment available, especially for trans women.

 Laws prohibiting sex work are based on a moral code that doesn’t fully consider the implications.
 If we are going to reform non-violent crimes like drug use and selling that are founded on societal beliefs, we also need to consider other non-violent crimes, regardless of stigma and moral objections.
 The question of decriminalization or legalization cannot be limited to marijuana, but needs to be expanded to encompass sex work.
-We need to rethink the way we currently differentiate and treat between violent and non-violent persons convicted of offenses and push for decriminalization of sex work and the correlation to decreasing crimes against women; these progressive reforms normalize and regulate sex work rather than further stigmatizing and conflating an underground industry with human trafficking.
-With these efforts we can reduce sexual violence in the US, ameliorate conditions for a marginalized portion of the population, and destigmatize what is a reality for many women.
+We need to rethink the way we currently differentiate and treat between violent and non-violent persons convicted of offenses and push for decriminalization of sex work and the correlation to decreasing crimes against women.
+These progressive reforms normalize sex work rather than further stigmatizing and conflating an underground industry with human trafficking.
+With these efforts we can reduce sexual violence in the U.S., ameliorate conditions for a marginalized portion of the population, and destigmatize what is a reality for many people.